GENCO: Banishing the bandit

 I won’t embarrass the dogcatcher by name, but we’ve lived in our home for almost 20 years.
 We’ve seen owls, bats, turkeys, deer, coyote, skunks, opossums, raccoons and fox, grey and red squirrels and loved them all.
 We know our land.
 If Beth says a strange-acting raccoon is on the property your attitude should not be “have your husband call” or “understand the animals around you” no matter how many idiots you have dealt with.
 (I typed “dingbats” when I wrote that but then remembered Archie abusing Edith.
 Archie’s treatment of Edith is a discussion for another day.)

-I called the same officer Friday.
+I called the same officer the next day.
 He acted annoyed.
 “If it’s still around Monday, call and we will set a trap.
 It’s a $50 deposit and $25 to get rid of it.”
 I had no confidence dealing with him would be positive but priced a bigger trap than we already had.
 It would be $60 or so.

 Saturday, rather than calling him again when Rocky came back looking for Gideon’s Bible, I dialed 911.
 Trooper Lindsey Stevenson came.
 I think her name was Lil but everyone knew her as Nancy.
 She looked at the raccoon, made friends with Gord, and said “Rocky, you met your match.”
 Not really, but it adds to the story.
 Actually, she knelt down and greeted Gord and he immediately warmed to her.